Button Moon: Production

-Narration was by Robin Parkinson.
-Puppeteers included Ian Allen, John Thirtle, Francis Wright, Alistair Fullarton, Robin Stevens, Sue Dacre, Chris Leith, Judith Bucklow, Ian Brown, Rhiann West, Tony Holtham and others.
-The incidental music for the series was written by Peter Goslin.
-The show's theme tune was composed and performed by Peter Davison and Sandra Dickinson, who were married at the time.
+Production of each episode saw Allen work alongside fellow puppeteers that included John Thirtle, Francis Wright, Alistair Fullarton, Robin Stevens, Sue Dacre, Chris Leith, Judith Bucklow, Ian Brown, Rhiann West, and Tony Holtham.
+Stories were narrated by Robin Parkinson, with the show's soundtrack written by Peter Goslin; the show's theme tune was composed and performed by Peter Davison and Sandra Dickinson, who were married at the time.